 🌱 Best Soil For Desert Rose

 All adeniums do not like wet soils and prefer well-draining soil.
 All the species of the desert rose plants, particularly Adenium obesum grow well in a porous or regular potting soil mix supplemented with perlite, sand, or pumice.
-Most importantly, try to maintain a slightly acidic soil pH between 6.0 to 7.0.
-You can amend with peat moss or coffee ground tea to help increase acidity.
+Most importantly, maintain a slightly acidic soil pH between 6.0 and 7.0.
+You can amend it with peat moss or coffee ground tea to help increase acidity.

 Furthermore, the desert rose plant container should be chosen carefully because larger pots will lead to excessive root growth with few blooms.
 While re-potting the beautiful desert rose, be sure not to use the old soil; it may contain the eggs or larvae of pests.